Zombie Cake Pops with Red Velvet "Brains" How-To

 STEP 1: Paint Candy Coating in Molds

 Melt the dark chocolate and green candy coating discs in the microwave on half power, stirring frequently just until melted.
 (Do not overheat the coating or it will be ruined).
-If your black candy coating seems very thick, you can add a few drops of vegetable oil to thin it slightly for painting.
+If your dark chocolate candy coating seems very thick, you can add a few drops of vegetable oil to thin it slightly for painting.

-Use a paintbrush to dab a thick layer of dark chocolate coating on the eyes, nose and mouth of each skull mold, taking time to cover the areas thorougly.
+Use a paintbrush to dab a thick layer of dark chocolate coating on the eyes, nose and mouth of each skull mold, taking time to cover the areas thoroughly.
 Place the mold in the fridge for 5 minutes.